jleungs/resh/README.md

 # resh
 ### REverse Shell Handler
 A simple and minimalistic post-exploitation tool to handle and interact with reverse shells.
 The server listens on two ports, default 80 and 443.
-One for normal non-encrypted and one for SSL encrypted shells.
-This is to facilitate penetration tests, red teaming exercises or CTFs and handle multiple reverse shells.
+The server handles SSL reverse shells as well.
+This is to facilitate penetration tests, red teaming exercises or CTFs.

 ### Installing
 #### Dependencies